-Note: Special rules applicable to open class and veterans class are contained in Appendices 6 and 7 respectively.
+Note: Special rules applicable to open class, and veterans class and pairs class are contained in Appendices 6, 7 and 17 respectively.
+[Changes in red on-trial from 1 January 2024]

 Regular class must be offered at every race meeting.